 Position the lid of the sump pump so that the slot on the lid is around the pump cord and discharge pipe.
 Your sump pump is ready to function.

-Jackel Slotted Sump Pump Basin Cover Model: SF1850S Take a look > Click Here
+The Jackel Slotted Sump Pump Basin Cover Model: SF1850S is a popular standard basin cover.
+See it below.

 In Conclusion On How To Install A Sump Pump